bbc/peaks.js/CONTRIBUTING.md

 We love hearing feedback from people who use our software, so if you build something interesting using this library, please let us know.

 Contributions are welcomed and encouraged.
-If you're thinking of writing a new feature, please first discuss the change you wish to make, either by raising an issue, or contacting us directly, e.g, [by email](mailto:irfs@bbc.co.uk).
+If you're thinking of fixing a bug or writing a new feature, please first read the following guidelines.

 ## Making changes

+* Before creating a pull request, we prefer that you first discuss the change you wish to make, either by raising an issue, or contacting us directly, e.g, [by email](mailto:irfs@bbc.co.uk).

+* Please check our [development plan](https://github.com/bbc/peaks.js/projects/1), which shows the current and planned changes.

 * If we agree with your feature proposal, we'll work with you to develop and integrate the feature.
 But please bear with us, as we may not always be able to respond immediately.